 - Use Indeed to fill a job, not a pipeline.
 Each posting should represent a real and currently available job.

 - Don’t discriminate.
 Jobs on Indeed must be made available to qualified candidates regardless of age, race, gender and sexual orientation.
+Jobs may also not exclude smokers from applying.
+Employers may state that smoking is not allowed on site or at the workplace, but may not specify that a candidate cannot smoke outside of work hours in private.

 - Pay reliably and fairly.
 Jobs that people find on Indeed should have hourly or salaried wages and may not cost the candidate anything to apply, interview and begin work.